suhail017/Suhail-cheswx-documentation/README.md

 ```
 singularity exec <Container Name> <Compiler Name> <Script Name with location>
 ```

 where Compiler Name = Python/Rscript

+A detail explaination and examples can be found [here](https://wiki.hpc.wvu.edu/hpc_wiki/index.php/Singularity).
 # Description of the ChesWx scripts
 ChesWx gridded weather model data consist of several scripts and methods.
 Details description of theses methods are given below for better understanding.